Skip to main content

 A policy gate is a rule that restricts what an AI agent or API consumer can do with a wallet.
 Policies define allowed chains, spending caps, expiry windows, and required confirmations before a signing or broadcast operation proceeds.

-Policy gates sit between the request and the key material.
+Policy gates sit between the request and the signature.
 When an agent calls sign_transaction or send_transaction, the system checks the request against the policy bound to that wallet and agent token.
-If the request violates a rule (wrong chain, expired token, over budget), the operation is denied before the key is ever decrypted.
+If the request violates a rule (wrong chain, expired token, over budget), the operation is denied before any signature is produced.

 How WalletSuite implements this